DepositsTeam/validators/README.md

 ### `ssn`

 This checks if the value being validated is a valid Social Security Number (SSN).
-It expects a numeric string in the format XXX-XX-XXXX
+It expects a numeric string in the format XXX-XX-XXXX.

+### `strongPassword`

+This checks if the value being validated is a "strong" password.
+It expects a string that is at least 8 characters in length and contains at least one of a lower case letter, upper case letter, number and special character.

 ### `swiftCode`